SpaceX Starship: Third flight test

 Following the second flight test (which saw the loss of both stages), significant changes were implemented, including upgrading Starship's thrust vector control system to electric thrust vector control (TVC) and measures to delay liquid oxygen (LOX) venting until after Starship engine cutoff (SECO) has taken place.

 Flight 3 launched from the SpaceX Starbase facility along the South Texas coast around 8:25 a.m.
 CDT on March 14, 2024, coincidentally the 22nd anniversary of the founding of SpaceX.
 Like flight 2, all 33 engines on the booster ignited and stage separation was successful.
 B10 conducted a boostback burn, however, the planned landing in the Gulf of Mexico was not successful, as it exploded at 462 m above the surface.

 The Starship spacecraft itself, after reaching space and orbital velocity, conducted several tests after engine cutoff, including initiating a propellant transfer demo and payload dispenser test.
 It attempted to re-enter the atmosphere, and at an altitude of around 65 km, all telemetry from Ship 28 stopped, indicating a loss of the vehicle.
 This flight test demonstrated a cryogenic propellant transfer, by transferring propellant from the Ship's header tanks into its main tanks while in space, a technology which is required for Starship HLS to exit Low Earth orbit (LEO).
 The result of this test was declared successful by NASA and SpaceX.
 Additional data analysis is occurring on the fluid dynamics such as slosh and boil-off of the propellant.

 Fourth flight test

 The fourth flight test of the full Starship configuration launched on June 6, 2024, at 7:50 a.m.
 CDT.
 The goals for the test flight were for the Super Heavy booster to land on a 'virtual tower' in the ocean, and for the Ship to survive peak heating during atmospheric reentry.
-The flight test was successful in both regards, with Super Heavy achieving a soft splashdown and Ship surviving atmospheric reentry and a controlled splashdown.
+The flight test was successful in both regards, with Super Heavy achieving a soft splashdown and Ship surviving atmospheric reentry and a controlled splashdown despite significant damage to the flight control surfaces.